McKlaud76/IssueOne/README.md

-# ZX SPectrum Issue One PCB
+# ZX Spectrum Issue One PCB

-Replica of first edition of ZX Spectrum.
-The board has been drawn but not tested yet and no quarantee that it works.
+Replica of the first edition of ZX Spectrum 16/48K.
+The PCB has been drawn but not tested yet and no quarantee that it works.

 All works were done just for PCB creation training and no commerical value associated with them.